Language selection

 Casino Disbursement Report

-As a casino, when you are required to report a disbursement of $10,000 or more, you must take reasonable measures, at the time of the disbursement, to determine whether the person or entity requesting the disbursement is acting on behalf of a third party.Footnote 7
+As a casino, when you are required to report a disbursement of $10,000 or more, you must take reasonable measures, at the time of the disbursement, to determine whether:

-Retention: At least five years from the date the third party determination record was created.Footnote 11
+Retention: At least 5 years from the date the third party determination record was created

-4. What if I am not able to make a third party determination, but suspect that a third party is involved?
+5. What if I am not able to make a determination, but I suspect that a third party is involved

 If you are not able to make a third party determination, but have reasonable grounds to suspect that a third party is involved, you must keep a record that:

-5. What are the exceptions to making a third party determination?
+6. What are the exceptions to making a third party determination

-6. What are the exceptions to keeping a record of a third party determination?
+7. What are the exceptions to keeping a record of a third party determination

 Large Cash Transaction Report or large cash transaction record